afelten-Anses/VARtools/iVARCall2/README.md

 ## Important

 This workflow needs 'BAMmaker', 'VCFtoMATRIX', 'VCFtoFASTA' and 'VCFtoPseudoGenome' scripts in your $PATH.
-This scripts are available in the VARCall/src directory.
+This scripts are available in the VARCall/src directory of the VARtools git repository.

 ## External dependencies